 - Add the peas and stir well.
 Let the mix cook for a further 5 or so mins – this will allow the peas to soften.

 - Remove from heat and let the mix cool for about 5 or so mins.

 - Preheat the oven to 375 degrees F.

 - Remove the Phyllo pastry from the plastic wrapping.
 Cut the pastry in half – lengthwise.
 If you prefer not to cut it, you can use the whole pastry and fold it in half.
 Remember to oil the pastry.

-- Keep the pasty under a damn cloth.
+- Keep the pasty under a damp cloth.
 Phyllo pastry dries up really quickly and crumbles when dry.

-- Remove one sheet of the pasty and lay it flat on the counter.
+- Remove one sheet of the pastry and lay it flat on the counter.
 Brush some oil on it and place a second sheet on it.
 Repeat with a third sheet.

 - Place a pack of card size paneer filling close to the bottom of the pastry – leave about a 1/2 inch space on the pastry at the bottom.